apache/flink/docs/getting-started/tutorials/table_api.md

 This defines our application as using one hour tumbling windows based on the timestamp column.
 So a row with timestamp `2019-06-01 01:23:47` is put in the `2019-06-01 01:00:00` window.

 Aggregations based on time are unique because time, as opposed to other attributes, generally moves forward in a continuous streaming application.
 Using time window-based aggregations enables Flink to perform specific optimizations such as state clean up when the framework knows that no more records will arrive for a particular window.

 ## Once More, With Streaming!

-With our business logic implemented, it is time to go from batch to streaming.
+With yxour business logic implemented, it is time to go from batch to streaming.
 Because the Table API supports running against both batch and streaming runners with the same semantics, migrating is as simple as changing the execution context.

 <div class="codetabs" markdown="1">